porco-rosso-j/zksync-aa-wallet-paymaster/README.md

 `MultiSigAccount.sol` has multicall feature so that it can facilitate batched transactions with `_executeBatchTransaction` where for-loop utilizes `targets[]` and `methods[]` data which respectively store contract addresses and functions.
 As such, in a batched transaction, msg.data isn't single hexlified method data but a batched multiple transaction data encoded with AbiCoder.encode() method.

 Plus, `prePaymaster()` supports `approvalBased` paymaster flow in order for accounts to not have to send a separate tx to approve paymaster before any transaction that requires it to pay in ERC20 token.
-Rather, prePaymaster enables accounts to approve paymaster in the same transaction where it performs arbitrary executions like batched tx.

 ### MyPaymaster